yumik11122/cis545-final-project-2025/README.md

 Global health inequality remains one of the most pressing challenges of our time.
 While some countries have made significant progress in healthcare, others continue to face high infant mortality, limited access to care, and poor health outcomes.

-This project investigates how economic indicators — particularly GDP per capita — relate to infant mortality and other health outcomes across 258 countries and regions, using World Bank data from 1960 to 2015.
+This project investigates how economic indicators -- particularly GDP per capita -- relate to health outcomes across 258 countries and regions, using World Bank data spanning from 1960 to 2015.
+We place special emphasis on infant mortality as a key metric of national health.

 We apply a combination of:
 - Exploratory Data Analysis (EDA)